Feminist economics: International Association for Feminist Economics

 Formed in 1992, the International Association for Feminist Economics (IAFFE), is independent of the American Economic Association (AEA) and seeks to challenge the masculine biases in neoclassical economics.
 While the majority of members are economists, it is open "not only to female and male economists but to academics from other fields, as well as activists who are not academics" and currently has over 600 members in 64 countries.
 Although its founding members were mostly based in the US, a majority of IAFFE's current members are based outside of the US.
 In 1997, IAFFE gained Non-Governmental Organization status in the United Nations.

 Feminist Economics journal

 Feminist Economics, edited by Diana Strassmann of Rice University and Günseli Berik of the University of Utah, is a peer-reviewed journal established to provide an open forum for dialogue and debate about feminist economic perspectives.
 The journal endorses a normative agenda to promote policies that will better the lives of the world's people, both women and men.
 In 1997, the journal was awarded the Council of Editors and Learned Journals (CELJ) Award as Best New Journal.
 The 2007 ISI Social Science Citation Index ranked the journal Feminist Economics 20th out of 175 among economics journals and 2nd out of 27 among Women's Studies journals.

-Relation to other disciplines

-Green economics incorporates ideas from feminist economics and Greens list feminism as an explicit goal of their political measures, seeking greater economic and general gender equality.
-Feminist economics is also often linked with welfare economics or labour economics, since it emphasizes child welfare, and the value of labour in itself, as opposed to the traditional focus exclusively on production for a marketplace.